Big Bang nucleosynthesis in a weakly non-ideal plasma: Model

 Out of twelve main reactions in the SBBN~\cite{Cyburt:2015mya}, only four are affected by a photon distribution in their inverse reactions:

 It is noticeable that the sequence of the nuclear reactions, \eqref{eq1}-\eqref{eq3}, is in order to produce \nuc{Be}{7}.
 The theoretical excess in the final abundance of \nuc{Li}{7} is mainly attributable to the radioactive decay of the entire \nuc{Be}{7} to \nuc{Li}{7} via electron capture.
-If the photon distribution in the BBN plasma is slightly distorted in such a way to have a little extra energy due to the collective modes of the plasma, which is able to enhance the rates of photo-disintegration reactions, the enhanced rates will reduce the abundance of \nuc{Be}{7} and thus of \nuc{Li}{7} eventually.
+If the photon distribution in the BBN plasma is slightly distorted this way in order to obtain a little extra energy due to the collective modes of the plasma (which is able to enhance the rates of photo-disintegration reactions), the enhanced rates will reduce the abundance of \nuc{Be}{7} and thus of \nuc{Li}{7} eventually.

-In this respect, we propose, as a proper solution to the primordial lithium problem, the BBN that undergoes a transition from ideal to weakly non-ideal plasma at some temperature, $T^{}_\text{tr}$.
-Relatively hot BBN at $T>T^{}_\text{tr}$, in which the condition of $\Gamma\ll 1$ holds, can be treated yet in the SBBN.
+In this respect, we propose the BBN that undergoes a transition from ideal to weakly non-ideal plasma at some temperature, $T^{}_\text{tr}$ as a proper solution to the primordial lithium problem.
+Relatively hot BBN at $T>T^{}_\text{tr}$ can be treated as in the SBBN.
 The plasma non-ideality is unveiled in the cool BBN at $T<T^{}_\text{tr}$.